 A “rigged” election, asserts Donald Trump.
 Here’s the chance for Trump supporters (others as well) to stuff our OIB poll with as many votes as they want.
 Yes, cast a vote for your choice (or multiple choices) once, 50, 100 times.
 What does this prove?
 Nothing.
 But it gives voice to those who want to […]

 Entries Tagged as 'Donald Trump'

-August 5th, 2016 · 55 Comments · Analysis and Comment, National Politics, State Politics
+October 4th, 2016 · 8 Comments · Analysis and Comment, City Politics, National Politics, News and Events, State Politics

 Five weeks from the general election with Hillary and The Donald the featured attraction in an historic race, but closer to home we have eight legislative races with Republicans mounting full slates against incumbent Democrats.